Assistant Referee Signals- The Complete Guide

 If that happens then the assistant referee has to report what they have seen or heard between the players that were involved to the main referee.

-There are a few things that the assistant referee has to clarify first before they can raise their flag, however.
+However, the assistant referee must clarify a few things before they can raise their flag.

-First is did the offense occur out of the view of the referee or was the view of the foul obstructed or would the referee not played advantage had he/she seen the foul in the build-up.
+First, the offense occurred out of the referee’s view, o was the view of the obstructed referee not having an advantage had they seen the foul in the build-up?

 The assistant referee also has to make eye contact with the main referee and when a foul is committed wave their flag back and forth to signal a foul has been committed and if necessary the assistant can use an electronic beep signal in which the main referee can then know that a foul has been committed.

-Lastly, the assistant has to use a technique called the wait and see technique.
-This is to allow the play to continue on and not put their flag up to indicate a foul when the team that had the player fouled has a distinct advantage in play.
+Lastly, the assistant has to use the wait-and-see technique.
+This is to allow the play to continue and not put their flag up to indicate a foul when the team that had the player fouled has a distinct advantage.

-When this happens, it is critical for the assistant to maintain eye contact with the main referee.
+When this happens, the assistant must maintain eye contact with the main referee.